 It’s the buzzword that won’t go away: GMOs.
 And, lately, the conversation about genetically modified organisms only continues to heat up with passionate opinions on both sides.

-Most recently the sugar industry has been embroiled in the chat as the two largest sources of the sweetener (sugar beets and sugar cane) are being traded as different commodities for the first time in history.
-Sugar cane is not modified, unlike the majority of sugar beets, and that discrepancy has created a shortage and higher prices as more and more candy manufacturers have adopted non-GMO practices.
-And yet this is just one example of the trickle down effect.
+One recent example is the sugar industry, which has been embroiled in the chat as the two largest sources of the sweetener (sugar beets and cane sugar) are being traded as different commodities for the first time in history.
+Unlike the majority of sugar beets, cane sugar is not modified, and that discrepancy has created a cane sugar shortage and higher prices as more candy manufacturers have adopted non-GMO practices.

-But even as more headline news is devoted to the topic, regulation is not—and consumers are often left in the dark to wonder what GMOs really are and what they should be doing about eliminating them from their diet.
-However, knowledge is power, and consumers that understand the full scope of GMOs as discussed here are better equipped to make healthy food decisions.
+Although more headline news is being devoted to the topic, regulation is not—and consumers are often left in the dark to wonder what GMOs really are and whether they should eliminate GMOs from their diets.
+Knowledge is power, and consumers that understand the full scope of GMOs are better equipped to make decisions.

 Why GMOs were developed